2026 Serbian parliamentary election: Political parties

-Current composition
+Pre-election composition

 The fourteenth convocation of the National Assembly held its constitutive session on 6 February 2024, at which the parliamentary composition was formalised.
 Ana Brnabić of SNS was elected president of the National Assembly on 19 March, while Sandra Božić (SNS), Marina Raguš (SNS), Snežana Paunović (SPS), Elvira Kovács (Alliance of Vojvodina Hungarians, VMSZ), Edin Đerlek (Justice and Reconciliation Party, SPP), and Jovan Janjić (We – Voice from the People, MI–GIN) were elected vice-presidents.
 Božić remained vice-president until May 2024, when she became the vice-president of the government of Vojvodina.
 Nevena Đurić was elected vice-president in March 2025.